cometbft/knowledge-base/protocols/abci/addressing-1174.md

-The easiest (and thus canonical) way to ensure these requirements is to make sure that `PrepareProposal` only prepares blocks $v$ that satisfy (mathematical) function `valid(v, bc(h-1))`, and `ProcessProposal` just evaluates the same function.
+The easiest (and thus canonical) way to ensure these requirements is to make sure that `PrepareProposal` only prepares blocks $v$ that satisfy (mathematical) function `valid(v, bc(h-1))`, including the validation performed by correct processes in `ProcessProposal`.
-However, `PrepareProposal` and `ProcessProposal` MAY also use other input in their implementation, but a priori, CometBFT only guarantees consensus termination if these implementations still ensure the requirements.
+However, `PrepareProposal` and `ProcessProposal` MAY also use other input in their implementation and CometBFT will still guarantee consensus termination, __as long as these implementations still ensure the requirements__.

-## Problem Statement
+## Breaking Determinism/Coherence requirements

 This document is dealing with the case when an application cannot guarantee the coherence and/or determinism requirements as stated in the ABCI 1.0 specification.